Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Yes, Bruce.

-Oxford in Great Britain, it's Nick Fidian.
+From Oxford in the grapefruit and it's Nick Fidion.

-Gruishkas on his chin again.
+Grushkers on his chin again.

-Get in there, Nick. get in there nick from wildwood crest in
+Get in there, Nick.

+Dustin.
 Yeah, Matt, you kept your mouth shut that time, didn't you?

 Well, no, Dave was doing great work.

+Exactly right.
 I think the first time I could say that.

 When you give him the space to fly.